iambonface/turtles-team-21/README.md

 The latest version of tabyetu for Windows, Linux and macOS is downloadable from chrome Web Store

 ## How To Install
-See installing chrome extensions at this [link](https://support.google.com/chrome_webstore/answer/2664769?hl=en).
+See installing the tabyetu chrome extensions at this [link](https://goo.gl/87tAyt).

 ## Contributors